Florida Assisted Living Abuse Attorneys

 Pain and Suffering: $200,000

-FACTS: An 80-year-old female suffered serious second degree burns and scalding injuries to her thigh when hot coffee spilled onto her leg.
-The Chapter 429 ALF rights violations included that the facility did not use properly maintained coffee pots and that the ALF employees left the hot coffee to close to vulnerable residents.
+FACTS: An 80-year-old female suffered serious second-degree burns and scalding injuries to her thigh when hot coffee spilled onto her leg.
+Chapter 429 ALF rights violations included that the facility did not use properly maintained coffee pots and that the ALF employees left the hot coffee to close to vulnerable residents.
 The assisted living facility denied the negligence and claimed that the injury was unforeseeable, and therefore could not be reasonably prevented.

 PEOPLE AND PARTIES:

 SUMMARY:Result: $60 million dollars in compensatory damages and $140 million dollars in punitive damages.